nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 6.
 The user executes `clear`, which calls `Model#commitSmartLib()`.
 Since the `currentStatePointer` is not pointing at the end of the `smartLibStateList`, all SmartLib states after the `currentStatePointer` will be purged.
-Reason: It no longer makes sense to redo the `add n/David …​` command.
+Reason: It no longer makes sense to redo the `addreader n/David …​` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState5](images/UndoRedoState5.png)